 Hotel check-in from 2:00 p.m.
-Upon your arrival in Melbourne, you will be given an aluminium water bottle to use throughout your program.
+Upon your arrival in Melbourne, you will be given a Road Scholar water bottle to use throughout your program.
 This is yours to keep.

 Welcome to Melbourne!
 Melbourne, Australia’s second-largest city, is the capital of Victoria, a state in the south-eastern corner of Australia.
 During the gold era Melbourne possessed great wealth and many of the city’s fine buildings were built during this period of prosperity.
 Its magnificent streetscapes and extensive parks and gardens provide an ideal setting for its many elegant buildings.
 In the past Melbourne was a larger business centre and city than Sydney and today the two cities continue a friendly rivalry.
 Both are cosmopolitan and multi-cultural and Melbourne has many strong ethnic communities from three major periods of migration including: Chinese and German (after the gold rushes), Italian, Greek, southern European (post-World War II) and, more recently, Asian.
-Melbourne is reputed to have the largest Greek population of any city outside Athens.
-The designated group flight will be met by our Group Leader and participants will be transferred into our hotel to pick up those participants who have arrived earlier.
+The designated group flights will be met by our driver service and participants will be transferred in to our hotel to pick up those participants who have arrived earlier.
 We will then have an orientation to parts of the city on the way to our lunch venue.
 Those participants who have arrived in the city earlier should be at our Melbourne hotel by 10:30am.

 At a café set in the Royal Botanic Gardens, lunch will consist of shared platters plus include tea and coffee.